Are You Pacing Yourself Properly?

 One of the biggest mistakes athletes make—especially inexperienced ones—is mis-pacing their conditioning workouts.
 They go out too hard and hit a wall.
 Fly and die.
-It’s painful for the athlete, and almost as painful for the coach to watch.
+It’s painful for the athlete, and almost as painful for coaches to watch.

 It occurred to me recently that many athletes don’t even realize how much they mis-pace a workout.
 They just chalk it up to: “That workout crushed me.”

 Listen up: It doesn’t have to crush you that much!

 And in fact, if you’re in a lot of pain in the first half of any given conditioning workout, then you’ve probably done something wrong.
 In other words, a perfectly-paced workout is usually less painful than an improperly paced one.
 And on top of that, your final time will likely be faster when you execute a pacing strategy that’s appropriate for your fitness level.